-The Roman Catholic Diocese of Middlesbrough consists of the boroughs of Middlesbrough, Redcar and Cleveland, Stockton on Tees (south of the river), the cities of Kingston upon Hull and York, East Yorkshire and most of North Yorkshire.
+The diocese consists of the boroughs of Middlesbrough, Redcar and Cleveland, Stockton-on-Tees (south of the river), the cities of Kingston upon Hull and York, East Yorkshire and most of North Yorkshire.

 Our Lady of Perpetual Help

-Our Lady of Perpetual Help was adopted as our Diocesan patroness by Bishop Lacy, the first Bishop of Middlesbrough, who had seen the miraculous image of Our Lady of Perpetual Help in Rome whilst he was a seminarian.
+Our Lady of Perpetual Help was adopted as our diocesan patroness by Bishop Richard Lacy, the first Bishop of Middlesbrough, who had seen the miraculous image of Our Lady of Perpetual Help in Rome while he was a seminarian.

-The miraculous image is kept in the Church of St. Alponsus Ligouri in Rome.
+The miraculous image is kept in the Church of St Alhponsus Liguori in Rome.

-The feast of St. Wilfrid is on 12th October.
+The feast of Saint Wilfrid is on October 12.

-St. John of Beverley studied at Canterbury under Saints Adrian and Theodore before becoming a monk at Whitby.
+St John of Beverley studied at Canterbury under SS Adrian and Theodore before becoming a monk at Whitby.
 In 687 he became Bishop of Hexham and then, in 705, Metropolitan of York.
-We know much about St. John of Beverley because it was he who ordained the first English historian, the Venerable Bede who wrote of him, and recorded miracles worked by him.
-St. John founded the Beverley Abbey to which he retired in 717.
+We know much about St John of Beverley because it was he who ordained the first English historian, the Venerable Bede, who wrote of him and recorded miracles worked by him.
+St John founded the Beverley Abbey, to which he retired in 717.
 He died in 721.

-St. John’s tomb became a focus for pilgrimages in medieval times and King Henry V’s victory at Agincourt was attributed to the aid of Saint John and Saint John of Bridlington.
+St John’s tomb became a focus for pilgrimages in medieval times and King Henry V’s victory at Agincourt was attributed to the aid of St John and St John of Bridlington.